 My unlearning journey

-The Codex is a straightforward collection of concepts and references that encapsulates my unlearning journey and many years of assembling teaching materials across various sub-disciplines and contexts.
-The Codex embodies a desire to recontextualize the practice of Design and aims to situate Design within an inherent materialist, critically reflective and ecologically radical framework, providing an alternative lens to understand and navigate the design practice.
+The Codex is a straightforward collection of concepts and references that encapsulates my unlearning journey and many years of assembling teaching materials across various sub-disciplines.
+The Codex is born of a desire to recontextualize the practice of Design.
+Indeed it aims to situate Design within an inherent materialist, critically reflective and ecologically radical framework.
+This collection of texts is intended at providing an alternative lens to understand and navigate the practice of Design today.

 With the Codex, I wish to offer a materialist introduction to the confluence of Design and politics for anyone wishing to refine their ability to approach problems from a perspective distinct from the conventional neoliberal approach.
 With the Codex, I want to provide adequate resources to exert a more significant counterforce against the system that relentlessly exploits and harms our world.